cs169/berkeley-reentry-student-program/README.md

 ## Canvas/Bcourse Authentication

 The app relies on Canvas/Bcourse to authenticate users.
-If you are testing the authentication in a sandbox environment, you must requests access to the sandbox environment to be able to authenticate.
+If you are testing the authentication in a sandbox Canvas environment, you must have access to the sandbox environment to be able to authenticate.
+Request access to the sandbox environment from the professors.

+**Authentication**

+The Canvas URL and redirect URI are stored in the `config/credentials.yml.enc` file.
+If you click on the `Login with Canvas` button on the homepage and cancel the authentication, you will be redirected to the redirect URI stored in the `config/credentials.yml.enc` file. **For local testing, use the mock login instead and do not use the `Login with Canvas` button.**

+**Mock Login/Authentication**

+To make the mock authentication for Canvas visible and usable, add the following to your terminal profile to create a local environment variable:
+- `export MOCK_CANVAS_LOGIN=true`

+Setting the environment variable to false will disable the mock login. **Be sure to not set this environment variable to true in the production environment.**

 ## Credit
 Spring 2025